Late credit card payments: What you should know

 Pay what you can as soon as you can

-Since a late payment shouldn’t affect your credit score until it’s gone unpaid for at least 30 days, making your minimum payment before it goes 30 days past due can help prevent further problems.
+Since a late payment shouldn’t affect your credit score until it’s gone unpaid for at least 30 days, making your minimum payment before it goes 30 days past due can help prevent further problems

 Ask your creditor about credit card late payment forgiveness

 If you’re having trouble making on-time payments, contact your credit card issuer as soon as possible.
 They might be able to work with you.
-In some cases, it may even waive late fees or penalty rates.
+In some cases, they may even waive late fees or penalty rates.

 Some issuers might even have the option to change your payment due date in the future.
+If you’re a Capital One cardholder, you can change your payment due date here.

 Take advantage of your credit card late payment grace period